 Authors

-Sima Ghahramani Department of Social communication sciences, May.C., Islamic Azad University, Maybod, Iran
+Sima Ghahramani Department of Social Communication Sciences, May.C., Islamic Azad University, Maybod, Iran

-Ali Mohammad Mazidi Sharfabadi * Department of Social communication Sciences, May.C., Islamic Azad University, Maybod, Iran al.mazidi@iau.ac.ir
+Ali Mohammad Mazidi Sharfabadi * Department of Social Communication Sciences, May.C., Islamic Azad University, Maybod, Iran al.mazidi@iau.ac.ir

 Seyed Alireza Afshani Professor, Department of Sociology, Social Sciences Faculty, Yazd University, Yazd, Iran